What is Self Storage?

 Of course, not everything can be placed in a storage unit.
 The main ones are easy to remember since they all start with the letter “f”:

-There are other prohibited items that are restricted by state or local laws, so if you’re unsure, it’s best to check with your local store manager.
+State and local laws may prohibit the storage of other items as well, so if you’re unsure, it’s best to check with your local store manager.

 How Big of a Storage Unit Do I Need?